-Water treatment monitoring can be controlled through Building Management System (BMS).
-It co-ordinates the entire system operation and water treatment programme.
-This control strategy may have the following advantages:

-- a) Accurate dosing control is assured which optimises chemical usages; - b) Bleed-off and chemical dosage would not occur at the same time so that wastage of chemicals on drainage can be avoided; - c) Adjustment of water treatment programme in accordance with cooling tower system operation can be performed in the central control system; - d) Minimal chemical handling is required to reduce the risks of the operators' health and safe; - e) Water consumption, energy consumption, chemicals consumption are recorded accurately; and - f) Any malfunction of water treatment equipment can be reported immediately.
+- 5.3.2 The integrated control and monitoring system allows the system operator and water treatment service provider, etc. to real-time remote monitor and/or control the water treatment system.
+This control and monitoring strategy may have the following advantages: - a) Accurate dosing control is assured which optimises chemical usages; - Bleed-off and chemical dosage would not occur at the same time and time delay of bleed-off after chemical dosage shall be considered so that wastage of chemicals on drainage can be avoided; - c) Adjustment of water treatment programme in accordance with cooling tower system operation can be performed in the central control system; - d) Minimal chemical handling is required to reduce the risks of the operators' health and safe; - e) Water consumption, energy consumption, chemicals consumptions are recorded accurately; - f) Any malfunction of water treatment equipment can be reported immediately; and - g) Real time control and monitoring with real time alert is available via online interface.